Compliance

 Dataset Evidence

 The final form of evidence is automatically collected raw data.
 Not entirely raw as in a JSON file, but a JSON file put into a table for ease of use.
 There are no automatic pass/fail tests with this form of evidence—but keep reading, and you’ll see why dataset evidence is still the best.
-(We may be biased since this is our focus at Anecdotes, but we have good evidence to back up our claim—see what we did there?)
+(We may be biased since this is our focus at Anecdotes, but our customers have given us good evidence to back up our claims—see what we did there?)

 The beauty of datasets is that they are incredibly flexible.
 You can filter data out that’s not in scope for a particular audit, analyze dataset evidence, search for specific information, and review certain data points—really, anything you need.

 Instead of tests, dataset evidence operates on rules.
-Many are predefined by the tool, but you can also create your own.
+Many are predefined by the tool, but you can also configure your own rules.
 Going back to our earlier password example, you can make a rule requiring passwords to meet your specific criteria (12 characters long and including upper- and lowercase letters, a special character, and a number).
 If there are any issues, continuous gap detection will proactively tell you exactly what they are so you know exactly what ticket to open and for who.

 Additionally, you can use dataset evidence for many use cases outside of passing audits (which is the easy part, believe it or not!).
 Use it to: